algosup/2023-2024-project-5-flutter-team-2/Docs/Management/Project_Management.md

 At the third warning of the week, the project manager will report to any member of the ALGOSUP main school staff, Franck, Natasha or Jean-Philippe, about the student.
 They could have the possibility to summon the student at their office.

+### AI use
+In this project, we tolerate the use of AI enhanced tools such as CHATGPT, but any use of them should be reported to the Project Manager.
+Indeed it's important to be aware of any work completed through AI so we could review their veracity and avoid to overuse it to not decrease the documentation's quality.

+As a matter of fact, each document modified using AI should always be reviewed entirely by a human person.

+The advised use cases of AI are the following:

+- Getting advices from **CharGPT** on how to write a certain document, and balancing their use alongside our personal experience.
+- Checking the grammar and vocabulary of a document/text.
+- Restructuring a plan depending on the user's conditions.

-### Secondary rules
+### Other rules

 These rules are additionary advices to ensure the organization of this project.

 **Secondary rule n°1:** No one has to work or update the main branch without the supervision of the Project Manager.

-**Secondary rule n°2:** Any use of any AI-enhanced tool such as ChatGPT must be reported to the Project Manager.

-**Secondary rule n°3:** Any work committed outside project class should be reported to the Project Manager.
+**Secondary rule n°2:** Any work committed outside project class should be reported to the Project Manager.

 In general, any breaking of these rules shouldn't lead to a warning, but it could create potential roadblocks for the project's progression.